-You must install the Windows Azure Backup Agent on machines running the Windows Server.
+You must install the Microsoft Azure Backup Agent on machines running the Windows Server.
 Download it by clicking the Download Agent link.
 In the window that appears, select the 'Agent for Windows Server and System Center' option.

-In the server registration wizard, we are prompted to define a certificate that will be used for authentication in Windows Azure Recovery Services.
+In the server registration wizard, we are prompted to define a certificate that will be used for authentication in Microsoft Azure Recovery Services.
 As we have already imported a certificate into the local storage, we will be offered to select it.

 After that, select an available backup repository (backup vault) from the drop-down list.